 About Us

-CAPRS envisions a future where forcibly displaced people are respected and supported to rebuild their lives with dignity and hope.
+CAPRS envisions a future where forcibly displaced people are represented, respected and supported, and meaningfully engaged in research, policy and programming that impact their lives.

 Image by Adel Salmanzadeh